Carlos4617/hackdaddy8000.github.io/content/blog/unsuperior-ai-waifu.md

 >
 > A: In my experimentation, I could not get StT to work well (or at all) on mobile.
 That's probabably just a skill issue on my part.
 Furthermore, Azure TSS is simply better IMO.
 It has high quality voices, each with different "styles" that make her voice very emotive.
 The Azure API also tells me what the shape of her mouth should look like as she talks, allowing me to animate her more realistically.

-1. Make an Azure account
+1. Make an Azure account.
+[You don't need a credit card if you use a student email](https://azure.microsoft.com/en-us/free/students/)
 2. [Create a Speech resource in the azure portal](https://portal.azure.com/#create/Microsoft.CognitiveServicesSpeechServices)
 3. [Get the API key according to this guide](https://learn.microsoft.com/en-us/azure/cognitive-services/cognitive-services-apis-create-account#get-the-keys-for-your-resource).
 Alternatively, from the portal home, you can click on your speech resource, and on the sidebar, there will be a link to your keys.
 ![azure portal](/images/speech-portal-key.jpg)